 Our job in human resources is simple in theory, figure out what programs we can put in place to remove bad stress and create an environment that is calming for employees.
 In practice, though, creating this environment takes time, effort, and energy.
 Today we wanted to cover four simple strategies that will help you reduce stress in your office.

 Why Stress In The Office Is Bad For Business

-Before we share some simple strategies you can use, let’s talk about why stress in the office is bad for business.
+Before we share some simple strategies you can use to reduce office stress, let’s talk about why it’s bad for business.
 We know in a roundabout way why stress is harmful, but I wanted to cover some specific examples of why you should focus on reducing workplace stress.